Andrew Zuckerman: Works, technique and exhibitions

+Creature (2007)

 Zuckerman began exploring his signature approach in Creature.
 By dispensing with the environmental framework of conventional nature photography, the images focus on the form and character of a specific animal in a specific space, rather than its behavior in a habitat or evolutionary purpose.
 Zuckerman has said that he drew inspiration from the dioramas at the Museum of Natural History and was interested in creating a kind of two-dimensional taxidermy.
 The book includes a taxonomical index for each of the species photographed.
 In 2014, works from the Creature series were displayed as a part of the Nevada Museum of Art's Late Harvest exhibit and two were retained for the museum's permanent collection.
 Private collectors of Zuckerman's work from the series include the architect Bjarke Ingels, Adam Levine and Behati Prinsloo.

+Wisdom (2008)

 Zuckerman applied the same visual language – intimate, close-up portraits against a bright white background – to the Wisdom project, for which he filmed, photographed, and interviewed 60 politicians, artists, entertainers, designers and religious and business leaders over the age of 65, including Chuck Close, Frank Gehry, Judi Dench, Clint Eastwood, Jane Goodall, Desmond Tutu, and Ted Kennedy.

 During the making of Wisdom, Zuckerman became interested in the idea of the dynamic portrait, one that incorporates voice, physical presence, and written word.
 Interviewing subjects around the common themes of love, work, conflict resolution, and the environment, and utilizing a mobile studio, Zuckerman aimed to place his contributors in the same virtual space and conversation, creating what he refers to as a "group of global elders to speak to our global village".
 The Wisdom traveling exhibit, which premiered at The Library of New South Wales in Sydney, Australia, incorporates text, video, and images from the project, and continues to tour internationally today.

+Bird (2009)

 Following the release of Wisdom, Zuckerman began work on Bird.
 His hyper-detailed photographs of over seventy species nod at John James Audubon's ornithological drawings.
 In order to capture physical qualities and flight activity rarely visible to the viewer, Zuckerman instituted a variety of techniques, including a custom-built delay system, in which the bird's movement triggered the exposure.
-In 2012, his image of the Blue Fronted Amazon in flight was included in Florian Heine's Photography: The Groundbreaking Moments.
+In 2012, his photograph of the blue-fronted amazon in flight was included in Florian Heine's Photography: The Groundbreaking Moments.
 Of Zuckerman's imagery, Heine lauded "the variety and the brilliant colors [which] have never been shown in this way before."
 The Bird website features a short accompanying film, and incorporates additional data such as wingspan and audio files of each species' call.
 Both Creature and Bird are informed by a conservationist element, and include portraits of many rare or endangered animals.